natura-cosmeticos/natds-js/packages/web/README.md

 - `@naturacosmeticos/natds-styles`
 - `styled-components`

-Thus, it is not necessary to install them to use the Design System.
+Thus, it is not necessary to install them separately to use the Design System.

 ### Using a CDN